 HCR ManorCare provides healthcare through nursing homes, assisted living facilities, rehabilitation centers, hospice and home health care.
 It operates under three names—ManorCare, Heartland and Arden Court.
-Though based out of Toledo, Ohio, it has 500 locations in 32 states, with a total of 60,000 employees.
+Though based out of Toledo, Ohio, it has 56,000 employees through more than 500 locations in 32 states.
 It is, by some counts, the second largest nursing facility provider in the country behind only Genesis HealthCare.
 It is the biggest provider in Maryland.Manor Care in Maryland

 ManorCare was an independent company before it merged with HCR in 1998.
 Before the merger, ManorCare was based out of Gaithersburg, Maryland and had an acute care hospital (which it later sold), 42 assisted living facilities and 171 nursing centers.
 Right now, there are 31 ManorCare facilities in Maryland (in cities such as Silver Spring, Potomac, Towson, Catonsville, Bethesda, Chevy Chase, Upper Marlboro, Baltimore, Rosedale, Pikesville, Hagerstown, Ellicott City, Derwood, Beltsville, Adelphi, Hyattsville and Chestertown).
 There are about 11 Arden Courts facilities in Maryland, and four Heartland facilities.
 For

 better or worse, this is the future of nursing home care.
 Large for-profit providers who make millions of dollars a year with a great incentive to keep costs as low as possible.
 (See one judge's view in 2014 on Manor Care doing just this below.)